networksetcetera/LODS/README.md

 Titles are:

 01 – Building a Web Application on Azure PaaS
-M01/L02 demo – Create a Web App
+M01/L02 demo – Create a Web App (3 demos)
-02 – Implement Task Processing Logic by using Azure Functions M02/L02 demo – Create an HTTP trigger
+02 – Implement Task Processing Logic by using Azure Functions M02/L02 demo – Create an HTTP trigger (1 demo)
-05 – Deploying Compute Workloads by using Images and Containers M05/L01 demo – Create an Azure VM
+05 – Deploying Compute Workloads by using Images and Containers M05/L01 demo – Create an Azure VM (2 demos)
-11 – Asynchronously processing messages by using Azure Storage M11/L01 demo – Send and receive messages from a Service Bus queue..
+11 – Asynchronously processing messages by using Azure Storage M11/L01 demo – Send and receive messages from a Service Bus queue (1 demo)

 https://docs.microsoft.com/en-us/azure/developer/python/